 Chère maman, quand je rêve,Malheureuse, à toi c'est toi.A l'âge de 15 ans, j'ai roulé,Manche à manche, malheureuse.J'connais, père et mère,Plus personne pour m'aimer,Plus ma femme pour m'ennuyer.Toi tu m'as dit,De t'espérer,De père et mère, oui j'ai quitté.Toi malheureuse,Depuis à l'âge de 15 ans,J'ai roulé manche à manche,J'ai roulé ma bouteille.

 By May of 1935, his drummer, Tony Gonzales, had left.
-So, Leo picked up O.P.
+So, Leo picked up Floyd Perry's uncle, Olaf Perry "O.P."
 Shreve and Johnny Roberts on drums and bass, and the group headed to Chicago for a marathon recording session with Decca where they recorded "Quand Je Suis Bleu" (#17010).
+Quite possibly, Leo was inspired by the lyrics of Dennis McGee in his song "Les Blues Du Texas", although his melody is a direct copy of McGee's "La Valse Pènitentiaire".

-It seems the Balfas may have used this melody for their recording of "La Valse Du Bambocheur".
+However, it seems the Balfas may have used this melody for their recording of "La Valse Du Bambocheur" around 1951.
 In Dewey's earliest days recording alongside Elise Deshotel, you can hear traces of the melody in his recording of "La Valse De Bon Baurche".
 Tracy Schwarz mentions this is a very old tune, definately rare in modern day Cajun music.
 It's rich modal notes take it even one step farther back than many Appalachian mountain melodies that have become known all over the country.
 It was this song that got the Balfas their recording contract with Swallow records.

 |Lake Charles American Press|